LuckyL00ser/WeatherApp/README.md

 # WeatherApp
-Simple app made to collect and store weather data about cities created as homework.
+Simple app made to collect and store cities' weather data created as homework.